-The student will conduct lab requirements that covers the theory and operation of aircraft cabin atmosphere control systems, ice, and rain control systems along with water and waste systems.
-Aircraft fuel system, maintenance, and troubleshooting are also performed, as well as the basic of welding.
-Upon successful completion of this course, students should be able to explain and perform the basic operation of the cabin atmosphere control systems, ice and rain control systems, maintain an aircraft fuel system, and perform basic welding processes.
+The student will conduct lab requirements that cover the theory and operation of aircraft cabin atmosphere control systems along with water and waste systems.
+Aircraft fuel system maintenance and troubleshooting are also performed.
+Upon successful completion of this course students should be able to explain and perform the basic operations of the cabin atmosphere control systems and maintain an aircraft fuel system.